|

 Or maybe you are already an agency manager trying to

-build a successful insurance agency and are having some recruiting problems.
+build a successful insurance agency and are having some recruiting and retention problems.
+Not as easy as you thought it might be.

-The concept of life insurance recruiting, which is the hiring and
+recruiting new insurance agents, which is the hiring and

 training of new insurance agents to work for you, sounds exciting.
 But